-The history of medicine
+The history of healthcare

 Understanding the past to create a better healthcare system today.

-Why focus on the history of medicine?
+Why focus on the history of healthcare?

-In the 1970's, the history of medicine was an understudied discipline in Canada.
+In the 1970's, the history of healthcare was an understudied discipline in Canada.
 We set out to change that because we saw its importance as a source of lessons that could positively shape Canadian healthcare.

 history